jy-gh/RecentFiles/README.md

 This workflow was inspired by Hans Raaf's Alfred workflow, [*Last changed files*](https://github.com/oderwat/alfredworkflows).

+Thanks to @vitorgalvao for suggesting the use of Alfred File Pickers.

 ## Copyright

 All code/media is released under the [MIT License](https://opensource.org/licenses/MIT)